- Payments & Transfers

 The foreign exchange rates mentioned are indicative only.
 The applicable rate will be the exchange rate prevailing on the date of funds conversion post fulfilment of all regulatory requirements.

 How much time will it take to get funds credited to my Citibank account, once transaction is successful from overseas bank?

 Upon receipt of funds and the SWIFT message mentioning mandatory details from remitting bank, it usually takes 24 to 48 working hours to credit the funds.
 Please note that timelines may get impacted in case additional information/documentation is required per FEMA/RBI/internal/other guidelines.
 To ensure timely credit of funds, please ensure purpose of remittance is provided and all wire transfer details are accurately filled.

 Correspondent bank charges are levied by the intermediary bank routing the funds to Citibank India.
 These charges are levied basis the prevailing charge structure of the intermediary bank and may depend on the value of the transaction.
 Citibank India would typically receive funds post deduction of charges by correspondent bank.

 Is IBAN mandatorily required for all inward remittances?

-No; for all remittances, Citibank NR SWIFT code (i.e. CITIINBX), along with Citibank ABA routing number will be required.
-(Please refer to the link to know currency specific Citibank details).
+No; for all remittances, Axis NR SWIFT code (i.e. AXISINBB), along with Axis ABA routing number will be required.
+(Please refer to the link to know currency specific details).

 Will Citibank India SWIFT Code change as per currency of remittance?

-Yes, for all inward remittances, Citibank SWIFT code to be used is CITIINBX.
+Yes, for all inward remittances, Axis bank SWIFT code to be used is AXISINBB.